Signs and symptoms: Diagnosis

-The recognition of signs, and noting of symptoms may lead to a diagnosis.
-Otherwise a physical examination may be carried out, and a medical history taken.
-Further diagnostic medical tests such as blood tests, scans, and biopsies, may be needed.
-An X-ray for example would soon be diagnostic or not of a bone fracture.
+The recognition of signs and noting of symptoms may lead to a diagnosis.
+Otherwise a physical examination may be carried out and a medical history taken.
+Further diagnostic medical tests such as blood tests, scans, and biopsies may be needed.
+An X-ray for example would soon be diagnostic of a suspected bone fracture.
 A noted significance detected during an examination or from a medical test may be known as a medical finding.